ThaMacroMan/ada-wants/README.md

 ## treasury

-all ada goes straight to one public treasury address.
+all ada goes straight to one public treasury address

-ada will be spent how the community wants
+ada will be used how the community wants

 mainnet: